 With a bigger down payment, not only can you save on interest, but you also end up with a smaller loan, so your monthly payments are likely to be smaller.

 Don’t forget to shop around for the best deal on your RV loan.
 Check out both new and used RVs.
 Get quotes from two or three lenders before making your decision.
 You can also use a loan calculator to compare interest rates, terms, and fees.
-Then, choose the loan that works best for your situation.
+Then, choose the RV loan that works best for your situation.